The History of Modern Travel Helathcare and Travel Nursing

 Driving forces behind travel healthcare

 These two scenarios exemplify two of the main reasons that the travel healthcare industry continues to flourish today.
 First, there is a nationwide shortage of health care professionals of all types.
-Even at the peak of the most recent recession in 2009, I was seeing reports that there was a 4% job vacancy rate for Registered Nurses nationwide.

-There are several other reasons for the supplemental staffing need.
-Healthcare providers prefer to maintain an optimal level of staffing.
-The optimal level can be disrupted under many circumstances.
+Meanwhile, there are several other reasons that tend to bolster demand for supplemental healthcare staffing.
+For example, healthcare providers prefer to maintain an optimal level of staffing.
+However, many factors disrupt those optimal levels.
 If an employee goes on maternity leave or sabbatical, hospitals would prefer to utilize supplemental staff.
 When a hospital experiences seasonal census spikes, they would prefer to use supplemental staff.
 And if undertaking an Electronic Medical Record conversion that will tie up its staff in training, the hospital would prefer to utilize supplemental staff.
-Given the demographics of the county’s population and the current trends in health care, it’s safe to say that supplemental healthcare staffing will be in demand for the foreseeable future.